akdombrowski/pingone-express_js-sample-app-guide/README.md

 ## Step 2 - Modifying the Root Path Logic

+Code here can be found in [`step2/index.js`](step2/index.js "step2/index.js")

+<br />

 > [!IMPORTANT]
 >
-> You *will* see a `Cannot get /callback` **error** if you run this and authenticate (or authentication might be skipped if a live session is found). **This error is expected!** We'll fix that in the next step when we set up the path for the redirect uri on our app.
+> You *will* see a `Cannot get /callback` **error message** after clicking `Login` and authenticating (or authentication might be skipped if a live session is found).
+> **This error is expected!** We've not yet set up the redirect path, `/callback`.
+The next step will show you how to do that.

+##### Redirect the user to PingOne to authenticate

+- Instead of only displaying text from the root path, we'll modify it to construct our authorization request as a URL and send it as a clickable "Login" link.
+- Once a user navigates their browser to the root path and clicks the login link, they'll be redirected to PingOne to authenticate and authorize any access she wishes to give the client.

 <br />

-##### Redirect User to PingOne to Authenticate

-1. Instead of only displaying text from the root path, we'll modify it to construct our authorization request as a URL and send it as a clickable "Login" link.
-2. Once a user navigates their browser to the root path and clicks the login link, they'll be redirected to PingOne to authenticate and authorize any access she wishes to give the client.

-<br />

 *Stop any other running versions of this app (ctrl+C) from the terminal where you started the previous app

 1. `npm run step2` from the root of the repo.
 2. Refresh your browser or navigate to [`http://localhost:3000`](http://localhost:3000 "http://localhost:3000").

-The following code can also be found in [`step2/index.js`](step2/index.js "step2/index.js")
+3. Click the `Login` link
+4. Login with your test user
+5. You should see the `Cannot get /callback` error message

 ```javascript
 /**
  * Root url - "http://localhost:3000/" (or without the explicit "/" =>